Tear Jerker: Super Mario Bros.

-- The whole section at Hollijolli Village really depressing?
-The music is eerie enough, but it's a town that got destroyed by aliens at Christmas.
-And they're pretty much using the souls of the towns people for UFO fuel.
+- The whole section at Hollijolli Village.
+The music is a very eerie rendition of Jingle Bells, and it's a town that got destroyed by Shroobs while they were celebrating Christmas.
+And they're harvesting the souls of the towns people for UFO fuel.
+On Christmas.

 - Perry's flashback-dreams in Super Princess Peach.
 Especially the final one.

 - The ending of Super Mario 3D World really makes you feel proud and accomplished, but also sad that the adventure is over.

 - A Koopa Troopa's reaction to losing its shell.
 It chases after it in panic and becomes depressed if you steal or destroy it.

 - Some of the character reactions to getting a bogey or a double bogey in the Mario Golf series is sometimes very depressing to watch.
 Especially in Mario Golf Toadstool Tour and Mario Golf World Tour.

 - Mario reacts by running in circles and covering his eyes crying.
 Until he trips on the ground and admits his loss.

 - Luigi get's shocked and admittedly starts crying.